 How to compare tablet PCs: A Crowdstorm buyer’s guide

-Tablets have been the biggest technological phenomenon of the last decade.
-For many people the tablet PC has replaced their old laptop or even home computer; becoming the second screen in the home, or the go-to device for presentations or checking information on the go.
+Tablets have been one of the biggest technological phenomenons of the last decade.
+For many people the tablet PC has replaced their old laptop or even home computer; becoming the second screen in the home, or go-to device for presentations or checking information on the go.